Top 10 Funny facts about Paris © French Moments

 Funny facts about Paris: Gustave Eiffel by Edward Linley (1889)

-Today, the Eiffel Tower is a national icon and the title of ‘monstrosity’ now belongs to the Montparnasse Tower which summit offers a spectacular view over Paris… without the skyscraper itself!
+Today, the Eiffel Tower is a national icon.
+The title of ‘monstrosity’ now belongs to the Montparnasse Tower, whose summit offers a spectacular view over Paris… without the skyscraper itself!

 2. Zidane’s headbutt statue outside the Pompidou Centre

-Having faced opposition by the French directors of football associations, the statue was bought by the Qatari Museum Authority who placed it in October 2013 on the Doha Corniche, Qatar.
+Despite opposition from the French directors of football associations, the Qatari Museum Authority bought the statue and placed it on the Doha Corniche in October 2013.

-Causing again much criticism, it was taken down soon after and moved into the Arab Museum of Modern Art in Doha.
+Again, this caused much criticism, so it was taken down soon after and moved into the Arab Museum of Modern Art in Doha.

 3. There are more dogs in Paris than Parisians